-- Electric shock can only occur when contact is made between two points of a circuit; when voltage is applied across a victim's body. - Power circuits usually have a designated point that is "grounded:" firmly connected to metal rods or plates buried in the dirt to ensure that one side of the circuit is always at ground potential (zero voltage between that point and earth ground). - Special, insulated shoes and mats are made to protect persons from shock via ground conduction, but even these pieces of gear must be in clean, dry condition to be effective.
+- Electric shock can only occur when contact is made between two points of a circuit; when voltage is applied across a victim's body. - Power circuits usually have a designated point that is "grounded:" firmly connected to metal rods or plates buried in the dirt to ensure that one side of the circuit is always at ground potential (zero voltage between that point and earth ground). - A ground fault is an accidental connection between a circuit conductor and the earth (ground).

+- Special, insulated shoes and mats are made to protect persons from shock via ground conduction, but even these pieces of gear must be in clean, dry condition to be effective.
 Normal footwear is not good enough to provide protection from shock by insulating its wearer from the earth. - Though dirt is a poor conductor, it can conduct enough current to injure or kill a human being.